C-T-Ailey/Bootleg-Bills-Frontend/README.md

 * Detailed list coming soon.
 Please see repository commit notes until such time.

 #### Planned Improvements
+* Rewrite and update styling to make the site responsive to mobile devices.
 * Improved layout for the homepage.
 * Featured Product section on the homepage, with a component in the Seller dashboard for updating it.
 * Increased number of potential images and variants for products.
-* Adjust the Product model and "Add to Cart" function so that any selected variant for a product will be recorded in a customer's orders.
+* Adjust the Product and Orders models and rewrite the "Add to Cart" function so that any selected variant for a product will be recorded in a customer's orders.
 * Cart and Checkout components rewritten from scratch.
 * Separate entry in the Product model for the "Bestseller" image, instead of using whichever image occupies the last populated index of the product images array.
 * A means of selecting which of a given product's images will be used as its "Bestseller" image.
-* Dedicated lower-resolution images to use as thumbnails on the Products page in order to reduce time and data spent loading them.
+* Dedicated lower-resolution images to use as thumbnails on the Products page in order to reduce time and data spent loading them, and a corresponding field in the Product model to designate it.
-* Alphabetical/reverse alphabetical and date added (ascending/descending) sorting to accompany the Origin/Media filters on the Products page.
+* Alphabetical/Reverse Alphabetical and Date Added (ascending/descending) sorting to accompany the Origin/Media filters on the Products page.
 * Implement functional counters for each product's "Total orders" and "Outstanding orders" metrics on the Seller dashboard.

 #### Known Bugs
+* The primary font for the site, Bungee Hairline, displays poorly in the Firefox browser.
 * The "Bestsellers" carousel on the homepage briefly displays names and images for non-bestseller products as the function for populating the carousel runs its course.
 * When navigating to a product from the "Bestsellers" carousel, the +/- quantity buttons on the product details modal view are non-functional.
 * On the "Products" page, selecting a "media" filter and then selecting an "origin" filter will apply the chosen "origin" filter as if the "media" filter was set to "All", regardless of the user's selection.